-- commercially sensitive information, subject to the information not otherwise being relevant to any issue in the proceeding. - 10.
+- produced in whole, then that may be a basis upon which to redact that commercially sensitive information, subject to the information not otherwise being relevant to any issue in the proceeding. - 10.
 In the present case, a number of the documents have been redacted simply on the basis that the information is purportedly irrelevant to any issue in dispute.
 There is no other basis relied upon.
-The documents falling within that category are documents numbered 5, 10, 18, 19 and 20 exhibited as a bundle of documents forming part of Exhibit JAB 4 to the affidavit of Jamie Arthur Bedilis dated 24 November 2017.
-The remaining documents numbered 12, 15, 21, 22 (in part), 23 and 24 referred to in the affidavit of Ms Bradonjic are said to contain, or by implication contain, commercial terms between the Respondents and unrelated entities.
+The documents falling within that category are documents numbered 5, 12, 30 and 34 and exhibited as a bundle of documents forming part of Exhibit JAB 4 to the affidavit of Jamie Arthur Bedilis dated 24 November 2017.
+The remaining documents numbered 15, 19, 35, 36, 37, 38, and 39 referred to in the affidavit of Ms Bradonjic are said to contain, or by implication contain, commercial terms between the Respondents and unrelated entities.
 Significantly, however, nothing is said in the affidavit to the effect that the Respondents will suffer prejudice if those commercial terms where made known to the Applicant. - 11.
 Nevertheless, Mr Peters submitted that it is implicit, having regard to the nature of the information that has been masked, that prejudice would be suffered if there was full disclosure.
 He submitted, by way of example, that the Offer of Lease and Lease documents between the Respondents and unrelated entities described the rent payable and other 'commercial' terms agreed between the Respondents and lessees or potential lessees, who have no connection to the issues raised in the proceeding.
 Mr Peters submitted that the disclosure of those 'commercial terms' might prejudice the Respondents in its negotiations with the Applicant or other potential lessees if that information was disclosed.
 He argued that it was open for the Tribunal to reasonably infer that such prejudice would be suffered by the Respondent when one considered other terms expressly set out in those documents, which required the parties to those documents to keep the terms of those documents confidential.
 In particular, Document 15, which is headed Offer of Lease states under Item 19: